 Dr. Jonathon Schuh

-Dr. Schuh obtained his PhD in Mechanical and Systems Engineering from Illinois.
-He is an experienced experimentalist and mathematical modeler.
-Jonathon leads mechanical design and analysis at Hinetics.
+Dr. Schuh obtained his PhD in Mechanical and Systems Engineering and is an experienced experimentalist and mathematical modeler.
+He leads mechanical design and analysis at Hinetics.

 Dr. Kiruba Haran

 Dr. Haran has over 20 years of experience in developing electric machinery.
-He spent 13 year at General Electric including 4 years heading wind generator R&D. At GE he developed and validated mega-Watt scale superconducting machines for airborne power systems.
-At Hinetics, he focuses on the development of compact air-core electric machines pushing forward his patented technology.
+During his time at General Electric, he developed and validated megawatt scale superconducting machines for airborne power systems.
+At Hinetics, he focuses on compact air-core electric technology.

 Dr. Andy Yoon

-Sherry graduated from the University of Illinois at Urbana-Champaign with a B.S. in Mechanical Engineering in May 2018, and obtained an M.S. in Electrical Engineering in 2020.
+Sherry obtained a Master’s degree in Electrical Engineering.
 She applies her multi-disciplinary training to address electromechanical design challenges in high speed machines at Hinetics.

 Dr. Jayant Sabnis